Are you prepared for tax day?

 • Prepare your income tax returns

-• Provide advice tailored to your unique financial situation
+• Share advice tailored to your unique financial situation

 A tax professional can also provide you with income tax projections, including quarterly estimated payments, reducing the risk of unwanted surprises if your tax situation changes.

-It’s never too late to start incorporating tax-efficient strategies into your longer-term financial plan, which may help you save more for goals and keep more of what you’ve earned.
+It’s never too late to start incorporating tax-efficient strategies into your long-term financial plans.
+By actively managing your taxes throughout the year, you might be able to save more for your goals and keep more of what you earn.
 For example:

-If instead of a refund, you end up owing the IRS money, you’ll want to have a plan.
+If you find yourself owing money instead of receiving a refund, it's important to have a plan in place.
 If you have the cash and don’t want to risk draining your savings or emergency funds, writing a check may be the easiest option.

 Using a credit card, taking out a loan or paying the IRS in installments are among the other options—each with its own pros and cons.
 Be sure to think ahead about which payment method may work best for you.

-If you’re among the three-quarters of tax filers who typically receive a refund,9 you may be looking forward to another one in 2023.
+If you received a refund last year, you may be looking forward to another one in 2026.
 Instead of spending it all outright, you may want to consider how to use it to support your long-term financial well-being, for example by:

 • Reducing your debt burden: If you’re paying high interest charges on a credit card balance or a consumer loan, it can be difficult to save for longer-term financial goals.
 Consider using your tax refund to help service your balances with the highest interest charges while paying the minimum on lower-rate debt.

-• Preparing for the unexpected: A 2022 Bankrate survey found that only 44% of Americans would be able to cover a $1,000 emergency from their savings.10 Consider using your refund to start, or shore up, an emergency fund, with the aim of having at least three to six months of living expenses set aside for a rainy day.
+• Preparing for the unexpected: A 2025 Federal Reserve Report on economic well-being of U.S. households found that only 55% of adults have three months of expenses in emergency savings.
+6 Consider using your refund to start, or shore up, an emergency fund, with the aim of having at least three to six months of living expenses set aside for a rainy day.

 When it comes to taxes, preparing in advance can help you save time and money.
 Get a jump start on moves you can make today and throughout the year to make tax season as painless as possible.